William Gleave (now part of the JH Group) is a fully independent firm of estate agents based in Buckley, and covering the Flintshire area.

-We cover all of Buckley and the surrounding area of North East Wales and Chester.
+We cover all of Flintshire and the surrounding areas such as Buckley, Mold and Connahs Quay.

 Residential sales.
 Lettings.
 Property management.
 New homes.
 Land.
 Investments.

 At William Gleave, we are more than just a name above the door.
 The directors are actively involved in all aspects of the business, and are always available to discuss your requirements on a one–to–one basis.

 We have cherry–picked the best staff in the area, and we also invest heavily in their training to ensure that we are always able to offer our clients the best advice and assistance.

 Our sophisticated computer network gives us fingertip access to extensive databases covering every aspect of the local property market.

 William Gleave (now part of JH National) have a wealth of experience when it comes to finding you a new home.
 Below we have put together this quick buyers guide.